 Know the conditions before you set out, check with the Bureau of Meteorology website.

-Marine and Safety Tasmania (MAST) has a paddle safety video to give you some hints and tips for paddling in Tasmania.
+Marine and Safety Tasmania (MAST) has paddle safety information to give you some hints and tips for paddling in Tasmania.